dastal/Data_Science_for_Software_Engineering/Week 5/answers_work_rate.md

 ### What **data** does the paper use?

+A set of active and productive developers with a timespan of five years from the first commit to the last commit and with at least 500 commits in 10 disticnt, non-forked repositories, the commits were done between 2008 and 2018.
+20000 of those developers were surveyed with a set of 45 questions to be answered.
+456 responses werwe obtained.

 ### If there is a **statistical model**, what is the product, behavior, or process being modeled?
 What are the key characteristics of the model?